Chanty

 Google Meet has four pricing plans to suit different team sizes and budgets:

-• Enterprise (Custom Pricing): For large-scale needs, with advanced security and compliance.
+• Enterprise (Custom pricing): For large-scale needs, advanced admin and compliance features.

 The Verdict